AI Citation Hallucination Statistics (2026 Data)

 Key findings at a glance

 In the 30 days ending July 8, 2026, people submitted 47,098 references to the CiteMe Reference Checker across 2,149 checks.
-Every reference was compared against real academic databases.
-Here is what that verification produced:
+Each reference was compared with records returned by the checker’s active sources.
+Here are the resulting match outcomes:

 - 90.5% of full bibliographies contained at least one reference that could not be verified at all.